 An Environmental Monitoring Supplies Checklist is provided in Attachment B of this environmental monitoring plan.
 Use this form to ensure field personnel have the appropriate number and type of supplies and equipment for sampling.
-This form may also be used to order monitoring supplies from Center for Plant Health Science Technology (CPHST) analytical chemistry laboratory in Gulfport, Mississippi.
+This form may also be used to order monitoring supplies from Center for Plant Health Science Technology (CPHST) facility in Mississippi.
+Fax or email a copy of this form to CPHST in Mississippi at 228-822-3137 or robert.d.smith@aphis.usda.gov.
+If fax machines are not working, leave a message with the CPHST monitoring supplies manager at 228-323-5326.